mewhhaha/aoc2022/day1/README.md

 - `try` syntax when looping is quite nice.
 - I don't like memory management.
 I started setting up these data structures with allocators, but then just switched to using the stack exclusively.
 - The VSCode plugin kept breaking on me and I wasn't getting much feedback.

+All in all, I'll probably go back to making somethign in zig again.